 One of the main reasons pet deer are illegal is that they are extremely dangerous animals.
 Male deer can get a boost of testosterone during the breeding season.
 The additional testosterone can make the deer extremely unpredictable and territorial.
 They are large and powerful animals and can quickly injure or even kill a person.

-Plus, deer are not able to be domesticated.
+Deer are also not able to be domesticated.
 They can be incredibly moody and erratic, making them even more unpredictable.
 They can jump high, escape enclosures, and be nervous, potentially dying of stress.
 Plus, deer are not easily harnessed or saddled, so there is no actual use to keep deer as domesticated animals.

 As tempting as it may be to take the baby deer home, you should leave the deer be.
 If you happen to come across a baby deer that appears to be abandoned in the forest, the best thing you can do is to leave the fawn alone.
 Baby deer don't yet smell, so often, predators don't know they're there.
 The baby deer have excellent camouflage, so a baby left alone is usually very safe.
 Chances are, the mother deer has simply stepped away from her baby so that she can eat.
 Never try to touch or handle the baby deer because this could risk transferring your scent and germs to the fawn.